-It’s one of the ancient Persian foods dating back to Sassanid era.
+It’s one of the ancient Persian foods dating back to the Sassanid era.
 As part of a tradition, Khoresht Fesenjan was cooked in Nowruz ceremonies to celebrate the end of winter and the beginning of spring.
-This stew is one of the traditional Persian dishes cooked throughout Iran, but it’s originally from Mazandaran province, central north of the country.
+This stew is one of the traditional Iranian food specialties cooked throughout Iran, but it’s originally from Mazandaran province, central north of the country.

 In hunting seasons, fall and winter, people in northern parts of Iran sometimes use the meat of hunted birds like duck or goose for this food.
 At other times, and also most commonly, chicken or turkey is used.
 People prefer Khoresht Fesenjan more during cold seasons.